ory/sdk/clients/kratos/php/docs/Api/PublicApi.md

 [[Back to README]](../../README.md)

-## initializeProfileManagementFlow
+## initializeSelfServiceBrowserLogoutFlow

-> initializeProfileManagementFlow()
+> initializeSelfServiceBrowserLogoutFlow()

-Initialize Profile Management Flow
+Initialize Browser-Based Logout User Flow

-This endpoint initializes a profile update flow.
-This endpoint **should not be called from a programatic API** but instead for the, for example, browser.
-It will redirect the user agent (e.g. browser) to the configured login UI, appending the login challenge.
-If the user-agent does not have a valid authentication session, a 302 code will be returned which redirects to the initializeLoginFlow endpoint, appending this page as the return_to value.
-For an in-depth look at ORY Krato's profile management flow, head over to: https://www.ory.sh/docs/kratos/selfservice/profile
+This endpoint initializes a logout flow.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
+On successful logout, the browser will be redirected (HTTP 302 Found) to `urls.default_return_to`.
+More information can be found at [ORY Kratos User Logout Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-logout).

 ### Example